Economic rent: Overview

+Conversely, if land differs in fertility (i.e., productivity), the surplus that arises due to the difference between the marginal and infra-marginal land is termed differential rent.
+The term was first proposed by David Ricardo.

 When economic rent is privatized, the recipient of economic rent is referred to as a rentier.

 By contrast, in production theory, if there is no exclusivity and there is perfect competition, there are no economic rents, as competition drives prices down to their floor.

 Economic rent is different from other unearned and passive income, including contract rent.
 This distinction has important implications for public revenue and tax policy.
-As long as there is sufficient accounting profit, governments can collect a portion of economic rent for the purpose of public finance.
-For example, economic rent can be collected by a government as royalties or extraction fees in the case of resources such as minerals and oil and gas.
+As long as there is sufficient accounting profit, governments can collect a portion of economic rent for public finance.
+For example, economic rent can be collected by a government as royalties or extraction fees for resources such as minerals, oil, and gas.

 Historically, theories of rent have typically applied to rent received by different factor owners within a single economy.
 Hossein Mahdavy was the first to introduce the concept of "external rent", or rent received by one economy from other economies.

 Definitions

-Since the late 1800s, there have been several substantially different conflicting definitions of the term "economic rent" and some of these definitions continue to be used today, often interchangeably causing considerable confusion.
+Since the late 1800s, there have been several substantially different conflicting definitions of the term "economic rent", and some of these definitions continue to be used today, often interchangeably, causing considerable confusion.

-In the late 1800s, Henry George, best known for his proposal for a single tax on land, defined rent in the context of land (not economic rent) as "the part of the produce that accrues to the owners of land (or other natural capabilities) by virtue of ownership" and as "the share of wealth given to landowners because they have an exclusive right to the use of those natural capabilities."
+In the late 1800s, Henry George, best known for his proposal for a land value tax, defined rent in the context of land (not economic rent) as "the part of the produce that accrues to the owners of land (or other natural capabilities) by virtue of ownership" and as "the share of wealth given to landowners because they have an exclusive right to the use of those natural capabilities."

 Other thinkers around the same time conceptualized economic rent as "incomes analogous to land rents in the sense of rewarding control over persistently scarce or monopolised assets, rather than labour or sacrifice."
-Over time, economists shifted their definition of the term.

-Neoclassical economists defined economic rent as "income in excess of opportunity cost or competitive price."
-According to Robert Tollison (1982), economic rents are "excess returns" above the "normal levels" that are generated in competitive markets.
-More specifically, a rent is "a return in excess of the resource owner's opportunity cost".
-The law professors Lucian Bebchuk and Jesse Fried define the term as "extra returns that firms or individuals obtain due to their positional advantages."